Updated: Feb 3

 You can refrigerate the muthiays for 3 to 4 days.

-If you want to season them, cut each one into a slice of 4 pieces and do the following as below;
+If you want to season them, cut them into bite-size pieces and do the following as below;

 1 Dry Red Chilli